Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 **Putting the .md files together:**

-1. The `.md` files extension are renamed to .txt using a bulk rename software.
+1. The `.md` file extensions are renamed to `.txt` using a bulk rename software.

-2. The 'cat' command is used in the Linux terminal to combine the .txt files.
+2. The 'cat' command is used in the Linux terminal to combine the `.txt` files.

 `cd 'directory'`